RhysEJF/radical-alignment/concepts/the-density-paradox.md

 Creating and maintaining these archipelagos requires a different model of leadership than we're used to.

-Not the broadcast model—the charismatic leader with a megaphone, spreading their vision to thousands of followers.
+Not the broadcast model, the charismatic leader with a megaphone, spreading their vision to thousands of followers.

-Not the platform model—the CEO who sets the rules and algorithms that govern everyone else's behavior.
+Not the platform model, the CEO who sets the rules and algorithms that govern everyone else's behavior.

 But the gardener model.
 The leader as someone who creates conditions where diverse thought can flourish.
 Who protects the island from being overwhelmed by the dense network's pressure to synchronize.
 Who tends the soil where Cognitive Forking and Reality Anchoring can grow.